Can Cats Eat Bread? What You Need to Know!

 Unfortunately, we can’t find any ways that your cat benefits from eating bread.
 Even if the bread contains healthy ingredients, it would be better to eat those ingredients differently.

-We highly recommend you avoid adding bread to your pet’s diet unless you’re using it as a way for your cat to eat medication that it doesn’t want to eat.
+We highly recommend that you don’t add bread to your pet’s diet unless you’re using it as a way for your cat to take medication that they don’t like and every other protein-based treat doesn’t work.
 Otherwise, we recommend choosing a different option.
-However, if your cat insists on eating bread, we recommend no more than a ¼ slice of a healthier low sodium wheat bread once per week.
-Any more than that will almost certainly result in weight gain.

 Healthy Alternatives